DanielNouel/Landing-Page/README.md

 # Landing-Page
-The first project of TheOdinProject, "Landing Page"
+The second project of TheOdinProject, "Landing Page"